Housing associations (also known as Registered Providers) are

 and who joins or leaves the co-op.

-There are just over 60 housing associations working in Tower
+There are more than 50 housing associations working in

 Housing associations operating in the